Braveheart sequel, Robert the Bruce, is way less epic and heroic (Review) - Review

-Braveheart sequel, Robert the Bruce, is way less epic (Review)
+Braveheart sequel, Robert the Bruce, is way less epic and heroic (Review)

 Mel Gibson’s Braveheart is a “historical” film that follows William Wallace’s journey from a Scottish commoner to a leader fighting for his country’s freedom.
 Robert the Bruce was featured in the film, and in history, he would become the king of Scotland and help liberate his country from England’s rule.
 25 years after the release of Braveheart, we finally get a sequel with Angus Macfadyen reprising his role as Robert the Bruce, which is now available on Digital and VOD.